Floyd's hometown exalts in verdict but tempers expectations

 Floyd’s hometown exalts in verdict but tempers expectationsNew

-HOUSTON (AP) — The streets of Houston’s Third Ward echoed with screams filled with the word “justice” in the moments after former Minneapolis police Officer Derek Chauvin was convicted of murder.
-The historically black neighborhood is where George Floyd grew up.
-In the hours before Tuesday’s verdict, some residents worried that justice would prove elusive again in a case involving an unarmed Black man killed by a police officer.
+HOUSTON (AP) — The streets of Houston’s Third Ward echoed with screams filled with the word “justice” in the moments after white former Minneapolis police Officer Derek Chauvin was convicted of murder.
+The historically Black neighborhood is where George Floyd grew up.
+In the hours before Tuesday’s verdict, some residents worried that justice would prove elusive again in a case involving a Black man killed by a police officer.
 Even amid the celebrations, some tempered their expectations for what the jury’s decision might mean for racial justice in America.